CLOUDERHEM/Misync/README.md

-# Micloud
+# Misync

 ## Overview

-Xiaomi Cloud Data Sync is a tool designed to help users synchronize their Xiaomi cloud service data with local storage.
+Xiaomi cloud data sync is a tool designed to help users synchronize their Xiaomi cloud service data with local storage.
 Whether you want to back up your data or access it offline, this repository provides a seamless solution for syncing your important files.